Best Monitors for Programmers in 2026

 • DCI-P3 95% color gamut with height/pivot/tilt adjustment

-96W USB-C power delivery charges even larger MacBooks while displaying.
-Pivot support lets you rotate it vertically for reading long files or documentation, which is genuinely useful when you’re digging through API docs or reviewing pull requests.
-The DCI-P3 95% color gamut also helps if you occasionally work with design files alongside your code.
+96W USB-C power delivery charges even 16-inch MacBook Pros while displaying — that’s better than the Dell’s 90W.
+Pivot support lets you rotate the monitor vertically for reading long files or API documentation, which is useful during code review or digging through deep stack traces.
+The DCI-P3 95% color coverage helps when you occasionally work with design files alongside your code.

 BenQ PD2725U (For Designer-Developers)